craftercms/docs/source/by-role/system-admin/installation-and-configuration/production-environment-setup.rst

 |

-For more information on tuning your authoring environment for better performance, please see: :ref:`newIa-authoring-env-performance-tuning`
+For more information on tuning your authoring environment for better performance, please see: :ref:`authoring-env-performance-tuning`

 -----------------------------
 Set Profile Cookies to Secure
 -----------------------------

-For production environments using Crafter Profile and/or the Security Provider, these properties should be added to  :ref:`server-config.properties <newIa-engine-configuration-files>` configuration file to make the Crafter Profile cookies be sent only through HTTPS
+For production environments using Crafter Profile and/or the Security Provider, these properties should be added to  :ref:`server-config.properties <engine-configuration-files>` configuration file to make the Crafter Profile cookies be sent only through HTTPS

 .. code-block:: Properties
    :caption: *CRAFTER_HOME/bin/apache-tomcat/shared/classes/crafter/engine/extension/server-config.properties*